 The most commonly recommended cut of meat for slow cooking a pot roast, is chuck roast.
 I recommend either chuck or top round, because both are affordable and hold up well in a slow cooker.
 Top round is leaner though, so if fat intake is of concern, go with the top round.

 Tapioca is a common thickener for crock pot dishes.
-If you don’t have quick-cooking tapioca, thicken the stew with a slurry made with equal parts flour and water (say 2 tbsp each).
+If you don’t have quick-cooking tapioca, thicken the stew with a slurry made with equal parts flour and water (say 2 tablespoon each).

 Yes, you can!
 Try tying up your veggies in a cheesecloth bundle and lay directly on your piece of meat.
 Keeping the vegetables above the braising liquid allows them to steam cook instead.